 A low-carb or ketogenic diet hasn’t been shown to cause hair loss directly.
 It is the association of a broader change in dietary intake with hair thinning and loss.
 For patients on a low-carb diet who experience hair loss, the condition is typically temporary, especially if they address any underlying nutritional deficiency.

-Numerous factors can explain why low-carb diets cause hair loss, such as drastic dietary changes that alter calorie intake and the stress the body experiences as a result, which can shift the hair growth cycle into a shedding phase.
+Numerous factors can explain why low-carb diets cause hair loss, such as drastic dietary changes that alter calorie intake and the resulting stress, which can shift the hair growth cycle into a shedding phase.
 Irrespective of what’s causing your hair loss, you can prevent it by making sure you have a balanced diet.
 Foods rich in vitamins and minerals may help support the growth and health of your hair.

 If you are exploring having a hair transplant for your hair loss, book your consultation today.
 Our lead surgeons are more than happy to provide you with more information about the personalised hair transplant service we offer at The Treatment Rooms London.